Nicole Hemmer

 Nicole Hemmer is an American historian.
-She is an is an associate professor of history and director of the Carolyn T. and Robert M. Rogers Center for the Study of the Presidency at Vanderbilt University.
+She is an associate professor of history and director of the Carolyn T. and Robert M. Rogers Center for the American Presidency at Vanderbilt University.
 She specializes in the history of conservative media in the United States from the 1940s to the present, and the role of right-wing media in American electoral politics.
 She is particularly involved in public communication that aims to provide historical context for contemporary events in American politics.
 Hemmer has been a regular columnist or an editor of historical series at print media outlets like The Washington Post, U.S. News & World Report, CNN and The Age, and she hosts the American history podcasts Past Present and This Day in Esoteric Political History.

 Education and academic positions

 Hemmer is from Indiana.
 She attended Marian University in Indianapolis, graduating with a BA in 2001 with a major in psychology and a minor in political science.
-She then earned an MA in 2005, an MPhil in 2006, and a PhD in 2010, all in U.S. history from the Department of History at Columbia University.
+She then earned an MA in 2005, an MPhil in 2006, and a PhD in 2010, all in U.S. history at Columbia University.
 Her dissertation was entitled Messengers of the Right: Media and the Modern Conservative Movement, and was supervised by Alan Brinkley.

 From 2009 to 2011, Hemmer was an adjunct lecturer at Manchester University in Indiana, and in 2011 she became a postdoctoral researcher at the United States Studies Centre at the University of Sydney.

 In 2012, she joined the faculty at the University of Miami, and in 2015 joined The Miller Center of Public Affairs at the University of Virginia.
 She subsequently moved to the Interdisciplinary Center for Innovative Theory and Empirics at Columbia University becoming a scholar with the Obama Presidency Oral History Project there.